-She was awarded the National Prize of Literature
+She was awarded the

 for her book Dogs don’t bark in France | Sculpture,

-In 2019 she wrote and directed the play
+in 2019 she wrote and directed the play

-she was awarded the scholarship of
+she was awarded the fellowship of

-participating in the International Theatre Conference in Dresden,
+and participated in the International Theatre Conference in Dresden,

-while her text Utopia and Absence was presented
+while her text Utopia and Absence was presented and exhibited

 at the Ejerslev Dreaming Festival in Denmark.